GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 ```

 ## What is Next

 ##### Automating the Entire Process
 It is possible to automate the entire process described in this tutorial by writing some scripts to be run periodically.
 The [burst training sample](https://github.com/GoogleCloudPlatform/ml-on-gcp/tree/master/gce/burst-training) has a detailed description of how to do this.

 ##### Lowering the Cost
-For some machine learning cases, you may require an instance with a high number of CPU's or a large amount of RAM.
+You may sometimes require an instance with a high number of CPU's or a large amount of RAM.
 These instances are typically more expensive.
-[Preemptible Instances](https://cloud.google.com/compute/docs/instances/preemptible) can be a great option to train models on at a much lower cost, and they are definitely worth considering if we are going to train certain models periodically.
+[Preemptible Instances](https://cloud.google.com/compute/docs/instances/preemptible) can be a great option to train models on at a much lower cost, and they are definitely worth considering if you are going to train certain models periodically.